kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 - Job controller should allow for flexibility in waiting for pods to be fully terminated before creating new ones
-- Job controller will have a new status field where we include the number of terminating replicas.
+- Job controller will have a new status field where we include the number of terminating pods.

 ### Non-Goals